luluzhou1/alinush.github.io/_includes/refs.md

 [^SFLL24]: **Clap: a Semantic-Preserving Optimizing eDSL for Plonkish Proof Systems**, by Marco Stronati and Denis Firsov and Antonio Locascio and Benjamin Livshits, 2024

 [^SG23e]: **Benchmarking ZK-Circuits in Circom**, by Colin Steidtmann and Sanjay Gollapudi, *in Cryptology ePrint Archive, Paper 2023/681*, 2023, [[URL]](https://eprint.iacr.org/2023/681)

+[^SG98]: **Securing threshold cryptosystems against chosen ciphertext attack**, by Shoup, Victor and Gennaro, Rosario, *in Advances in Cryptology --- EUROCRYPT'98*, 1998

 [^SGSK22]: **Bullshark: DAG BFT Protocols Made Practical**, by Alexander Spiegelman and Neil Giridharan and Alberto Sonnino and Lefteris Kokoris-Kogias, 2022